-These financial statements were approved for issue by the Audit Committee on April 30, 2018, as delegated by the Board of Directors.
+These financial statements were approved for issue by the Board of Directors on July 25, 2018.

 Basis of measurement

 These financial statements have been prepared on a going-concern and historical cost basis except for employee retirement benefits liabilities, which are measured at fair value.